clessn/article_immi_japon/literature/literature.typ

 demographics and prefecture-level of foreign population have an influence on public perception in Japan.
 One potential issue with this method is the small amount of respondents in some prefecture.

+About the number of respondents per prefecture, the multilevel models seems to be estiamted with a few number of observations per category for a random slopes.
+For a random slopes and coefficient, it needs a little bit more of observations, but yet does not require to have like 200-300 observations per category.

 = Previous Models estimated